-While it may seem cruelly ironic, studies have indicated that people who act as caregivers for loved ones (particularly loved ones) with Alzheimer's have a heightened risk for developing dementia themselves.
+While it may seem cruelly ironic, studies have indicated that people who act as caregivers for loved ones (particularly significant others) with Alzheimer's disease (AD) have a heightened risk for developing dementia themselves.

-Researchers have theorized that a combination of several different factors including; caregiver isolation, and increased stress contributed to this increased vulnerability to dementia.
+Researchers theorize that a combination of factors, including caregiver isolation, depression, and increased stress, contribute to cognitive decline and increased vulnerability to dementia.

-Social isolation is an often overlooked side-effect of having a loved-one who has been diagnosed with Alzheimer's disease.
+Social isolation is an often overlooked side effect of caring for a loved one living with dementia.

 Sometimes, the best way to care for your loved one is to care for yourself.

-The combination of the isolation and stress associated with being a caregiver can lead to more serious conditions like depression, a mental condition that increases your risk of developing dementia.
+Isolation and stress associated with being a caregiver can lead to serious mental health conditions like depression — yet another dementia risk factor.

-Research has also pointed to the remarkable benefits that can be derived from caregiver support groups.
-Whether it is an in-person or online group, being able to share your trials and triumphs with a collection of caregivers who know where you are coming from is priceless.
+Research has also pointed to the remarkable benefits of participating in caregiver support groups.
+Whether you join an in-person or online group, being able to share your trials and triumphs with people who know where you're coming from is priceless.